Perfect Crown (21세기 대군부인) — The Disney+ K-Drama Everyone's Watching, Explained

 Both leads are having a specific career moment, and their pairing is amplifying both.

 IU (Lee Ji-eun) is returning to acting for the first time in roughly two years.
 She's already Korea's most-booked advertising model (currently #1 female ad-model preference in the 2026 Korea Trend Survey) and Gucci's global ambassador, but until April 10, her face hadn't been on a weekly Korean broadcast in a long stretch.
 Perfect Crown is her comeback.
-She has a new studio album coming between summer and autumn 2026 and a solo concert at Seoul's Jamsil Olympic Stadium in September.
+She has a new studio album coming between summer and autumn 2026 and a solo concert in Seoul in September.
 The drama is the first chapter of a year in which she's positioned to dominate the Korean cultural calendar end-to-end.

 The combined effect is what marketing people call SOV supernova: two separately-trending stars pairing on one project, generating more discussion together than either would solo.